Rutgers, The State University of New Jersey

 - Can I get a PDF/Word/Excel copy of my results?

 - There is no advantage to using the "PDF" format, but if you would like a PDF version, you may "print to PDF" after saving and opening the ".html" file (you may need Adobe Acrobat, a free alternative, or Google Chrome).
 To use Google Chrome, open your HTML document and choose “Print” then simply click "change" to switch from your printer to a PDF file.
-Macintosh computers have a built-in PDF function that works in any web browser.
+Macintosh computers have a built-in PDF function that works in any web browser, as does Microsoft Windows 10.

 - Word or Excel